Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this work, we qualitatively and quantitatively showed the limitation of two state-of-the-art zero-shot VQA models, namely BLIP2 (FlanT5) and BLIP2 (OPT), in perceiving small visual details, and then proposed three visual cropping methods to mitigate this limitation.
-Our findings reveal several directions for future research: 1) while we showed the limitation in perceiving details exists, its cause remains unknown; 2) as we expect the limitation to affect other multimodal LLMs beyond BLIP2, extending this study to other models released in the future is valuable; 3) while our proposed automatic visual cropping methods improve the accuracy on small visual details, they are still not as successful as human visual cropping, which encourages developing new visual cropping methods.
+In this work, we qualitatively and quantitatively showed the limitation of a state-of-the-art zero-shot VQA MLLM, namely BLIP-2, in perceiving small visual details, and then proposed five automatic visual cropping methods as potential inference time solutions to mitigate this limitation.
+Our findings suggest that MLLMs should be used with caution in detail-sensitive VQA applications, and that visual cropping is a promising direction to improve their zero-shot performance.
+Finally, our findings reveal several directions for future research: 1) while we showed the limitation in perceiving details exists, its cause remains unknown; 2) as we expect the limitation to affect other MLLMs beyond BLIP-2, extending this study to other models released in the future is valuable; and, 3) while our proposed automatic visual cropping methods improve the accuracy on small visual details, they are still not as successful as human visual cropping, which encourages new visual cropping methods.